Got questions or need more information? Get in touch at firstname.lastname@example.org or 905-528-0854 x 231

 Available services: Rapid, anonymous HIV testing, confidential STI screening (syphilis, chlamydia and gonnorhoea), HPV vaccination (available for men 26 years old and younger), free safer sex supplies

 The AIDS Network, 140 King St E suite 101 (Lower Level)

-Notice - there will be no testing at Central Spa on July 7th, evening testing has been rescheduled to June 30th from 7-9pm.
+Notice - there will be no testing at Central Spa on August 25th.
+The next testing date will be evening testing on Friday September 1st from 7pm-9pm.

 Central Spa, 401 Main St W, Hamilton Ontario

 - The first Friday of the month 7pm - 9pm

 - The second Friday of the month from 12pm - 3pm

 - The fourth Friday of the month from 12pm - 3pm